alessandroNarcisi96/FraudDetection/README.md

 ![alt text](https://github.com/alessandroNarcisi96/FraudDetection/blob/master/images/scatter_3_res.png)<br/>

 ## Milestone 4: Cross Validation
-Another complex problem to solve is how to make sure we get reliable results as we have just a few example for fraud detections.<br/>
+Another complex problem to solve is how to make sure we get reliable results as we have just a few examples for fraud detections.<br/>
 As visible in resampling_helper.py I use StratifiedKFold.<br/>
 What is that?<br/>
 According to the documentation of sklearn<br/>